-Science: The third grade science curriculum offers a comprehensive and rigorous hands-on approach to learning by following the Texas Essential Knowledge and Skills (TEKS) as a foundation.
+Science: The third grade science curriculum offers a comprehensive and rigorous hands-on approach to learning.
 Building a strong science foundation for students allows for genuine scientific extensions unique to St. George Episcopal School.
 We will use the learning platform, EduSmart.
 EduSmart provides one place for all science resources, is aligned to state standards with bite-sized instructional videos, lab simulations, interactive activities, and assessments.
 EduSmart brings science to life by using real-world examples relevant to your students' everyday experiences.
 It is designed to stimulate each student's sense of wonder, desire to problem-solve, and think critically.
 Students regularly complete experiments and hands-on investigations in the Lower School Science Lab.
 Units include matter, energy, geology, topography, meteorology, and astronomy.